keevin-xu/diff-fuzzer/README.md

 Scale so far: a four-hour campaign at ~3,500 executions/second (**50,491,268 cases**), plus seeded campaigns.
 All findings collapse to two distinct problems.

+Those campaigns ran against `burn-ndarray`, which `burn` has since stopped listing among its first-party CPU backends; it was replaced by `burn-flex`. **810 of the 814 recorded findings no longer reproduce** on the new pair — a fact the tool reports about *itself*, since a recorded problem that can no longer be produced is a claim the repository can no longer support.

+### Grouping findings by cause, not by symptom

+Two findings sharing a *signature* look alike; that is not evidence they share a bug.
+So the tool also proposes a **predicate**: a claim about the *input*, of the form `overflow_product ∧ magnitude_ratio_extreme`, built from 17 boolean properties of a case.

+The difference is that a signature can only describe the past, while a predicate makes a falsifiable claim about inputs nobody has run.
+It is tested that way: enumerate all 6,018 rules over at most three properties, discard any that fires on a case that did **not** diverge, then generate fresh cases the rule matches and measure how often *those* diverge.

+Run against the recorded findings, it proposed three rules and **rejected all three**, and left **763 of 814 findings unexplained** — no rule over the current vocabulary separates them from passing cases.
+That gap is the report's most useful output, and it is written down rather than dropped.
+Reaching the filed bug's real trigger would need a property the 17 cannot express: whether *one output element* falls outside both tile boundaries at once.

+The rates are only readable because the report also measures a **baseline** — the divergence rate for cases drawn with no rule at all.
+On the current backend pair that is **7 in 4,000** under wide bounds and **0 in 4,000** under default ones, which is both the first evidence that `flex` disagrees with libtorch and the reason a rejected candidate is reported with its lift above baseline (9.9×) rather than as a bare failure.

 ### How the numbers are justified

 Every threshold is **derived from a specification, then checked against measurement** —